readium/speech/docs/VoicesAndFiltering.md

 Each voice documented in this repo supports the following optional properties:

-- `pitchControl` is a boolean that defaults to `true` and indicates if a voice can be pitch controlled
 - `rate` is an integer between 0.1 and 10 that defaults to 1 and provides a recommended default speech rate for each voice
 - `pitch` is an integer between 0 and 2 that defaults to 1 and provides a recommended default pitch for each voice
+- `controls` is an object indicating which controls are available for a voice; each property defaults to `true` when omitted:
+  - `pitch` indicates if a voice can be pitch controlled
+  - `boundary` indicates if a voice returns boundary events

 **Example 10: Microsoft voice where the pitch cannot be adjusted**